alameenboss/SampleExpressAPI/README.md

 Open terminal and perform below operation

-* Git Clone this Directory
+* Git clone this repository
 * npm i
-* node app.js
+* npm run devStart
 * Now type visit http://localhost:3000 and see it print the welcome message

 ## API End Points

 - /user  -> Display a random user
 - /users/:num -> Lists no. of users
+- /user/info -> Display info of a random users